menopause information

-HRT > Balancing the Risks and Benefits
+HRT: Balancing Risks & Benefits

 Benefits

-• Symptom control
+• Symptom control.

-• Quality of life
+• Quality of life.

-• Osteoporotic fracture
+• Osteoporotic fracture.

-• Large bowel cancer
+• Large bowel cancer.

 scale